Leffe(レフ)は、独特な風味と豊かな香りをもつ、ベルギー生まれのエールビール。

 The story behind the birth of Leffe

 After the French Revolution, religious life temporarily stagnated and Löw Abbey was destroyed several times in the early 18th century.
-In 1902, Norbertine priests from France rebuilt the monastery.
-In 1929, the monastery at Tongerlo was destroyed by fire and its clergy took refuge in Löw Abbey.
-After the Tongerlo monastery was rebuilt, some of the clergy became permanent residents of Löw.
+In 1902, Norbertine priests from France rebuilt the monastery, and in 1929, the monastery in Tongerlo was destroyed by fire.
+Its clergy took refuge in Löw Abbey.
+After the Tongerlo monastery was rebuilt, some priests became permanent residents in Löw.

-In 1952, the abbot of Nis and the brewer Albert Rotvedt decided to revive the monastery's brewing traditions and a range of Leffe beers were developed and made available to beer lovers.
+In 1952, the abbot of Nis and the brewer Albert Rotvedt decided to revive the monastic brewing tradition, which resulted in the development of a wide range of Leffe beers for beer lovers.

 The secret behind Leffe's label

-The Leffe label reads:Its history stretches back to the Middle Ages and its tradition as monastery beerIt is filled with the message.
+The Leffe label reads:It has a history dating back to the Middle Ages and a tradition as a monastery beer.

 - Blonde: Paired with golden beerGold Label